Annysah/21-Days-of-Cloud/README.md

 # 21-Days-of-Cloud
-I created this repo to document my learning journey and preparation towards my preparation for the AWS Clod Practitioner certification exam over the next 21 days.
+I created this repo to document my learning journey and my preparation for the AWS Clod Practitioner certification exam over the next 21 days.

 ## Day 01 (02-04-2022)
 Today,